Office of Economic Growth

 Goal 5: Enhance Pasco’s Quality of Life

-Pasco will create and maintain state of the art community services and facilities including education, recreation, cultural and tourism-related amenities while enhancing our environmental resources.
+Pasco will create and maintain state-of-the-art community facilities including education, recreation, cultural and tourism-related amenities while enhancing our environmental resources.

 Melanie Kendrick - Program Administrator